yetanotherco/aligned_layer/docs/user_guides/0_submitting_proofs.md

 ## 2. Fund the batcher

-To be able to send proofs to Aligned using the batcher, the user must fund its transactions.
+To be able to send proofs to Aligned using the Batcher, the user must fund its transactions.
 For this, there is a simple Batcher Payment System.

 To use it you can use the `aligned` CLI, as shown with the following example: